GuillermoBustosPerez/Multiple-approaches-to-predict-flake-mass/01-Complete-script.md

-A fast to explore lithic assemblage composition is through a Bagolini scatter plot (Bagolini, 1968).
-Comparison of the experimental dataset with the one of the previous study (Bustos-Pérez and Baena, 2021) shows an increase on the size and average mass of experimentally knapped flakes.
+A fast way to explore lithic assemblage composition is through a Bagolini scatter plot (Bagolini, 1968).
+Comparison of the experimental dataset with the one from the previous study (Bustos-Pérez and Baena, 2021) shows an increase on the size and average mass of experimentally knapped flakes.
 While in the previous study 50% of the flakes had mass values between 4.15g and 14.02g (Bustos-Pérez and Baena, 2021), in the present study 50% of the flakes weight between 5.87g and 26.96g.
 This indicates that the expansion of the dataset has been done by the inclusion of heavier and bigger flakes.

 ``` r
 Reg_Data %>%